Manuel Yan

 Manuel Tecson Yan, Sr. (January 24, 1920 – December 4, 2008) was a Cabinet Secretary of the Aquino, Ramos and Estrada administrations, World War II veteran and Chief of Staff of the Armed Forces of the Philippines from 1968 until 1972.
+He was said to be the last replaced official and obstacle to Ferdinand Marcos, and whose resignation made it possible for the ex-President to declare martial law in 1972.
 He holds the singular Philippine Government Record of continuous longest serving public Officer from April 1937 to January 2001 or a total 63 years and 9 months spanning twelve Philippine Presidents.

 Military life

 PMA Cadet

 Yan entered the Philippine Military Academy (PMA) after graduating in the Arellano High School in 1937 and became a part of the PMA Class of 1941.

-On graduation day, Manuel T. Yan received the Presidential Sabre.
+On graduation day, Manuel Yan received the Presidential Sabre.
 This is a symbol of superiority in both academic work and military training, from Vice President Sergio Osmeña, the commencement speaker.
-In finishing at the top of his class, Manuel T. Yan became one of the few to accomplish this feat as a high school graduate.
+In finishing at the top of his class, Manuel Yan became one of the few to accomplish this feat as a high school graduate.
 Many young boys who join the PMA do so after one, two or even three years of college work.